PavitInfoTech/pavit-info-tech/API.md

     -   POST /api/auth/password/change (or POST /auth/password/change if `API_DOMAIN` is set)

-        -   Body: { current_password, password, password_confirmation }
+        -   Body: { current_password_hash, password_hash, password_hash_confirmation }
+        -   Note: All password fields must be 64-character SHA-256 hex hashes
         -   Behavior: Authenticated endpoint.
-Validates the user's current password, and if valid, updates the password to the new one.
+Validates the user's current password hash, and if valid, updates the password to the new hash.
 This does *not* revoke active API tokens by default (frontend should re-login to refresh tokens if desired).
         -   Success (200): { status: 'success', message: 'Password changed successfully' }
         -   Errors:
             - 401 Unauthenticated — missing or invalid token
-            - 422 Validation failed — wrong current password or invalid new password/confirmation
+            - 422 Validation failed — wrong current password hash or invalid new password hash/confirmation

     -   DELETE /api/user (or DELETE /user if `API_DOMAIN` is set)